Christophe-Martini/gcd-project/README.md

                 5 STANDING
                 6 LAYING

+Thus, giving the intermediary dataset to perform further operations onto.

-  (see comments included in 'run_analysis.R' for further details).
+ (see also comments included in 'run_analysis.R' for further details).

 ###Second step :